bcc-research/resource-pricing/figs/README.md

-This file contains output figures
+This folder contains output figures